jamesplease/redux-resource/docs/introduction/similar-projects.md

 This isn't the only library that aims to reduce boilerplate when it comes to managing resources.
-Below is a brief comparison between this library and a handful of others.

-Keep in mind that this comparison page is not intended to be complete.
+Below is a brief comparison between this library and a selection of others.
+Keep in mind that you're reading this comparison on the Redux Resource documentation site, so it may be biased.
-We encourage you to look into other options to determine which is the best fit for your use case.

 #### [redux-rest-resource](https://github.com/mgcrea/redux-rest-resource)